pcarolan/magic/readme.md

 ## Roadmap

-- [x] single method execution with arguments
+- [x] single method execution with and without arguments
-- [x] method chaining with arguments
+- [x] method chaining with and without arguments
 - [ ] strong types
 - [ ] recursion
+- [ ] caching

 ## Try it